Pomerantz Law Firm Investigate - GuruFocus.com

 NEW YORK, Dec.
 5, 2022

-The investigation concerns whether Spectrum and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.
+The investigation concerns whether Treace and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.

 [Click here for information about joining the class action]